 Suitable Age: The website says 0 – 15 years of age, but I feel it is most suitable for children under 10.

 Over 8000 square feet of fun!
-Enjoy a massive indoor play structure, air hockey, foosball, games room, climbing room, craft area, toddler area, gift shop, birthday party room, and an onsite cafe.
+Enjoy Vancouver Island’s largest indoor play structure, bouncy castle, games room, air hockey, ping pong, foosball, toddler area, birthday party room, and an onsite cafe.
 You can spend all day here if you like!

 - Socks are required (you leave your shoes in a cubby)

 - No outside food or beverages are allowed.

 - Adults must remain on the premise (it’s NOT a drop-off situation)

 - Several other rules apply.

 Please visit Jumping Jiminy’s website for hours of operation and further information.